Keynote speakers

 – World Health Organization, United Kingdom

-In her development role as Consultant Midwife in Public Health at Guy’s and St Thomas’ NHS Foundation Trust in London, Lia led the Lambeth Early Action Partnership (LEAP) maternity portfolio and developed an innovative social prescribing service for the perinatal period.
-Lia is part of the RCM Expert Clinical Advisory Group and led on a number of resources to support the pandemic response, including authoring the joint RCM/RCOG guidance on provision of midwifery-led settings during the pandemic.
-Lia has conducted research on midwife-led settings provision, the role of consultant midwives and ‘higher risk’ women’s experiences of midwifery continuity of care, as co-investigator of the POPPIE trial at King’ College London as part of her MSc in Implementation Science.
-Lia holds an affiliate research contract with King’s College London and is a guest lecturer for MSc programmes in global and public health at King’s College London and City University of London.
+Lia Brigante is a midwife with over a decade of experience, she has been working in a series of roles including clinical leadership, research, policy and advisory.
+Lia joined the Royal College of Midwives, one of the largest midwifery associations, in 2017, contributing to improvement of maternity policy and midwifery practice across the UK and internationally, closely working with the European Midwifery Association (EMA) and representing ICM on WHO Guidance Development Groups.
+Lia has been elected as Board Member for Europe of the International Confederation of Midwives (ICM).
+Lia is a member of the WHO STAGE Midwifery working group supporting the global transition to midwifery models of care.
+In her development role as Consultant Midwife in Public Health at Guy’s and St Thomas’ NHS Foundation Trust in London (UK), Lia led the Lambeth Early Action Partnership (LEAP) maternity portfolio including an innovative model of community-based care integrated with early years services.
+Lia has conducted research on midwife-led settings provision, the role of consultant midwives and ‘higher risk’ women’s experiences of midwifery continuity of care, as co-investigator of the POPPIE trial at Kings’ College London as part of her MSc in Implementation Science.
+Lia is a visiting research fellow at King’s College London and is a visiting lecturer for MSc programmes in global and public health at King’s College London and City University of London.

 Mirjam Lukasse